HSG-AIML-Teaching/ML2022-Lab/README.md

 | Date                      |  Content                          |  CoLab Notebook                       | MyBinder Notebook |
 |:-----------------------:|:---------------------------------:|:-------------------------------:|:-------:|
 |  Mon, Mar.
 28 | Kickstarter Notebook | - | - |

-## Course Logistics

-- **Lectures:** Mondays 2:15 – 3:45PM CET, **Labs:** Mondays 4:15 – 5:45PM CET.
-Zoom links are posted on Canvas.
-- **Lecture Videos:** Will be posted on Canvas shortly after each lecture.
-These are unfortunately only accessible to enrolled HSG students.
-- **Office Hours:** To be announced.
-- **Announcements:** All course-related announcements and questions will happen on Canvas.

 ## How To Run the Course Code Lab Notebooks